Standup paddle yoga is a unique outdoor adaptation of traditional yoga, intended to connect you to the flow of energy within your body, much like the

 All of the teachers at Paddle Nantucket incorporate their classical hatha and vinyasa yoga training into our standup paddle yoga classes, and will present yoga to you in this challenging and contemporary context.
 Whether you are a beginner yogi, or first time paddler, our teachers will adapt the practice to help you connect to your breath, your surrounds and the always changing environment of the sea.
 You do not need to have any yoga or paddling experience for our Beginner SUP Yoga classes.
 And students who have been practicing for more than a year, will enjoy the additional challenge of our mixed-level Vinyasa SUP Yoga classes.
 All of our Standup paddle yoga classes are designed to offer students a physical but also spiritual experience, amplified by the natural beauty of Nantucket’s north shore waters.
 Each of our SUP yoga teachers bring their own unique style to the practice, and we highly recommend you connect with them all.

-To ensure quality instruction and student safety, our enrollment for most classes is limited to 10 students with our equipment rentals included (board, paddle, leash, anchor, tie-downs, PFDs) in the cost, and we offer 5 additional slots at a BYOB (bring your own board/we provide the anchor) rate.
+We offer 3 different SUP Yoga classes: Beginner SUP Yoga, Fluid Flow SUP Yoga and bi-monthly FLOAT & FLOW: Intro to SUP Yoga Workshops.
+More details about those classes can be found here.
+To ensure quality instruction and student safety, our enrollment for most classes is limited to 6 students with our equipment rentals included (board, paddle, leash, anchor, tie-downs, PFDs) in the cost, and we offer 5 additional slots at a BYOB (bring your own board/we provide the anchor) rate.